SerhiiBerehovyi/coma/README.md

 * Basic algorithms (sorting, shortest paths in graphs, Huffman codes, hashing)
 * Basic data structures (stacks, queues, lists, binary trees, hash tables)
 * Basics of theoretical computer science (formal computer model, predictability and complexity theory)

+All information about university and authors of PA's was removed by request of the lecturer.